Skip to Content

 How much time can I spend with my toddlers and preschoolers at Sesame Place?

 Sesame Place has so much to do you could spend all day here.
 I recommend using the 2 day ticket option.
-Between the shows, characters, and rides, there were so many things we wanted to do at Sesame Place and we couldn’t fit it all into one day.
+Between the shows, characters, and rides, there were so many things we wanted to do at Sesame Place and it may take more than one day to do it all.

 Strollers at Sesame Place

-Sesame Place is very stroller friendly.
-The pathways are wide and there is stroller parking located near rides, restaurants, and shows.
+Sesame Place is very stroller/wagon friendly.
+The pathways are wide and there are plenty of places to leave strollers/wagons near rides, restaurants, and shows.

-Can I bring my own stroller to Sesame Place?
+Can I bring my own stroller/wagon to Sesame Place?

-Yes, strollers can be brought into the park.
+Yes, strollers/wagons can be brought into the park.

 Are there strollers I can rent?

 Double strollers are available to rent.
-It costs $30 a day to rent.
+It costs $35 a day to rent.
 You can reserve your rental online in advance and pick it up when you enter the park.
-You can also rent strollers at the information center when you enter the Sesame Place.

 Sleeping in stroller at Sesame Place Opening Day April 30 2011